-- Shoes are required to be worn in school. - No hats or caps may be worn in the confines of a building unless a documented health or religion issue or problem exists. - Hats and sunglasses may be worn while outside in the sun for an extended period of time for protection from the sun. - A principal in collaboration with school safety may institute stricter requirements at a high school experiencing safety related issues. - No bandannas may be worn. - Dark glasses may not be worn inside buildings unless a documented health problem exists. - No gang related apparel or items are allowed. - Students may not wear any clothing and/or accessories in school buildings or on school grounds that are: - Hazardous, damaging, or presenting danger to school property or persons including but not limited to: extended belts (belts should fit proper length), choke chains, dog collars, wallet chains or any type of spiked apparel or jewelry; - Depicting and/or promoting and/or endorsing illegal or violent activities, illegal drugs, tobacco or alcohol;
+- · Shoes are required to be worn in school. - No hats or caps may be worn in the confines of a building unless a documented health or religion issue or problem exists. - Hats and sunglasses may be worn while outside in the sun for an extended period of time for protection from the sun. - A principal in collaboration with school safety may institute stricter requirements at a high school experiencing safety related issues. - No bandannas may be worn. - Dark glasses may not be worn inside buildings unless a documented health problem exists. - · No gang related apparel or items are allowed. - Students may not wear any clothing and/or accessories in school buildings or on school grounds that are: - Hazardous, damaging, or presenting danger to school property or persons including but not limited to: extended belts (belts should fit proper length), choke chains, dog collars, wallet chains or any type of spiked apparel or jewelry; - Depicting and/or promoting and/or endorsing illegal or violent activities, illegal drugs, tobacco or alcohol; - Vulgar, obscene, indecent, libelous, or degrading of others on the basis of race, color, religion, ancestry, national origin, gender, sexual orientation or disability; and/or

-JICA - Student Dress -
+Version A - Board Reviewed, with Comments

+Formatted: Centered

-Vulgar, obscene, indecent, libelous, or degrading of others on the basis of race, color, religion, ancestry, national origin, gender, sexual orientation or disability; and/or Distracting so as to interfere with the teaching or learning process such as extremely revealing garments including but not limited to short shorts, short skirts, short dresses (must cover buttocks while standing and sitting), tube tops, net tops, swimsuits, strapless tops, spaghetti strap tops, halter tops, muscle shirts, basketball shirts without an accompanying T-shirt, no tights or leggings to be worn as pants, garments with plunging necklines, transparent and see through garments, (midsections must be covered and undergarments shall be completely covered with outer clothing).
-Compliance for Dress Code Students who violate the District's dress standards may be asked to do any of the following depending upon the specific circumstances: Turn inappropriate clothing inside out.
-Change into clothing that may be provided by the school.
-Change into other clothing which has been brought to school.
-Remove the jewelry or other accessory.
+Distracting so as to interfere with the teaching or learning process such as extremely revealing garments including but not limited to short shorts, short skirts, short dresses (must cover buttocks while standing and sitting), tube tops, not tops, swimsuits, strapless tops, spaghetti strap tops, halter tops, muscle shirts, basketball shirts without an accompanying T-shirt, no tights or leggings to be worn as pants, garments with plunging necklines, transparent and see through garments, (midsections must be covered and undergarments shall be completely covered with outer clothing).

+Compliance for Dress Code

+Students who violate the District's dress standards may be asked to do any of the following depending upon the specific circumstances:

+- Turn inappropriate clothing inside out. - Change into clothing that may be provided by the school. - Change into other clothing which has been brought to school. - Remove the jewelry or other accessory.

+School Enforcement of Dress Codes

+School-level level dress codes shall be written and enforced using gender neutral language.

 Discussions with a student about violations of dress standards shall be held in a way that maintains the student's privacy and dignity.

-Uniforms/ Standardized Dress Code (optional) If interest has been generated, the School Council will develop a plan to explore the issues with all stakeholder groups to determine if there is sufficient preliminary support in the community for Uniform/ Standardized Dress Code.
-If a decision is made to move forward, the School Council will gather broad public comments.
-(Examples - community forums, presentations, PTA meetings, panel discussions) This must include at least one public hearing.
-After reviewing the public comment, the School Council will determine through shared governance whether or not to put the uniform policy to a vote of the school community.
-The School Council will come to consensus regarding the development of the School Uniform/Standardized Dress Code to include the following elements: Description of clothing: A description of clothing allowed and clothing prohibited beyond the District Policy, i.e., colors, logos, JICA - Student Dress 4 and styles will be articulated.
-This must be written in gender neutral language.
+Uniforms/ Standardized Dress Code (optional)

+If interest has been generated, the School Council will develop a plan to explore the issues with all stakeholder groups to determine if there is sufficient preliminary support in the community for Uniform/ Standardized Dress Code.

+- If a decision is made to move forward, the School Council will gather broad public comments.
+(Examples - community forums, presentations, PTA meetings, panel discussions) This must include at least one public hearing. - After reviewing the public comment, the School Council will determine through shared governance whether or not to put the uniform policy to a vote of the school community. - The School Council will come to consensus regarding the development of the School Uniform/Standardized Dress Code to include the following elements: - Description of clothing: A description of clothing allowed and clothing prohibited beyond the District Policy, i.e., colors, logos,

+Formatted: List Paragraph, Bulleted + Level: 1 + Aligned at: 0" + Indent at: 0.25", Don't adjust space between Latin and Asian text, Don't adjust space between Asian text and numbers

+Commented [LM3]: Comment by Governing Board Member Adelita Grijalva at 11/13/18 meeting.